Conditioning Fish for Smoking

 Specialty Hooks

 The beheaded or split belly open fish may be hung with a twine loop or by using a specialty hook.
-Such a hook may be made from stainless steel wire or wire hanger.
+Such a hook may be made from stainless steel wire or a wire hanger.
 This arrangement will prevent fat from dripping down.

 A fish hanging hook.